Who is the course for?

 How long is the course?

-Successful completion of the Foundation Degree will provide you with the opportunity to progress and top-up your qualification to a BSc(Hons) in either Agricultural Management or Food Chain Management at the Cannington centre.
+Successful completion of the Foundation Degree will provide learners with the opportunity to progress and top-up their qualification to a BSc(Hons) in either Agricultural Management or Food Chain Management at the Cannington centre.
 Alternatively this course will also provide learners with a good foundation to enter employment as a farm manager, rural surveyor, unit manager, farm contractor or senior herdsman.